albert-einshutoin/Instagram_automations/README.md

+# UNDER REFACTORING && DEVELOPMENT [UNPOSSIBLE TO USE]
 # Instagram Automation & Marketing tool
 :x::x:
 this might go against instagram user's guideline, so use this carefully with your responsibility